pennoser4469/TitanClassHall/README.md

 # TitanClassHall
-Titan Pannel Plugin for Class Halls
+A Plugin for Titan Panel to Access your Class Hall report and View Current Resources on the Tooltip.